 Very often patients find that they are unable to close their teeth completely in the morning immediately after removing the appliance.
 This is normal and is due to a temporary jaw joint change and some transient microscopic tooth movement.
 This will generally resolve on its own in 15 to 30 minutes as the joint and teeth drift back into their normal positions.
 After 30 minutes (not sooner) jaw exercises are helpful to reestablish joint position and good tooth contact.
 This can be accomplished by several minutes of clenching on a morning aligner that will be fabricated for you at the time the appliance is delivered.

 Most of the side effects encountered during appliance use are minor and temporary and do not preclude use.
 They include tenderness to teeth, muscles and jaw joint.
-Loose dental work may become dislodged.
+Loose or weak dental work may become dislodged.
 Dry mouth and increased salivation is also noticed frequently but is generally not a major issue.
-As mentioned above, teeth may not meet properly for 15 to 30 minutes after first removing the appliance after a nights use.
-Occasionally bite changes can become permanent but are generally minimal.
+As mentioned above, teeth may not meet properly for 15 to 30 minutes after first removing the appliance after each night’s use.
+Occasionally bite changes can become permanent.
 Your sleep disorders-dentist will work with you to manage these occurrences and minimize any problems.

 When to Call the Office

 Please feel free to call the office any time you have a concern that you feel needs personal attention.
-You can also contact us by email at email@example.com.
+You can also contact us.
 We check emails often and will try to respond within 24 business hours.
 In this way we can quickly and easily answer any questions or suggest you schedule an appointment to make an office visit.
 We are here to help you!